Mohammed Hussain

 Mohammed Hussain (1 October 1911 - 28 February 1977) was an Indian field hockey and soccer player who competed in the hockey tournament the 1936 Summer Olympics.
 He belonged to the Beary society, whose mother tongue was Beary Bashe.
 He was the captain for the hockey club Manavadar, which was then a British protectorate.
-He is said to have had a melodious voice.

-Mohammad Hussein worked for the Prince of Manavadar. and also represented India against South Africa in soccer in 1934.
+Hussein worked for the Prince of Manavadar. and also represented India against South Africa in soccer in 1934.

 He was described by Krishan Datta in the Times of India as "A reliable full-back, Mohammed Hussain enjoyed the trust of his captain in the final against Germany.
 A 'stout' defender and a 'wall' in the defence, Hussain hailed from the princely state of Manavadar which produced a sprinkling of Olympians."

-Mohammed Hussain was playing in the finals in 1936 Olympics in Berlin which won the Gold against Germany 8–1.
-He is the first one standing on the left.
+Hussain (standing at far left) was in the 1936 Berlin Olympics final which won the Gold against Germany 8–1.

 He was a member of the Indian field hockey team, which won the gold medal.
 His position was full-back.
-He played four matches (of five matches played in total) including both the semifinal match against France and final match against Germany.
+He played four matches (of five matches played in total) including both the semifinal match against France and the final match against Germany.
 He was then 24 years old.

-He was mentioned a lot of times in the book The World's Hockey Champions 1936 by Mirza Masood, a teammate.
 He was the captain of the Prince of Manavadar's Team which toured New Zealand in 1938.